We compare quotes from all the leading insurers

 Moratorium Underwriting

 Moratorium Underwriting requires minimal initial information from employees.
-Conditions are excluded if the employee experienced them within the past 5 years before the policy start date.
+Conditions are excluded if the employee experienced them in the five years prior to the policy start date.
 Employees don't need to disclose medical history upfront.
 Instead, the insurer verifies at the claims stage to ensure the condition hasn't occurred during the disqualification period.
 This approach simplifies the application process but may lead to uncertainty regarding coverage until a claim is made.

 Medical history disregarded (MHD)